 Add Digital Marketing To Crisis Management Plan

 Sure, coronavirus is a global crisis right now, but it cannot be considered the last one.
 None of the brands were prepared for the impact of this pandemic on the business.
 So, if a brand already has a crisis communication plan, it is suggested that digital marketing plans are aligned with it.
 The factors like the company’s potential risks, what automated messages will be stopped or changed, and general response strategies, etc. should be considered.
-Even a trial run can be carried out to see whether the plan really works when the next crisis is looming on the business.
+Even a trial run can be carried out to see whether the plan really works when the next crisis is looming in the business.

-What The Marketers Should Not Do
+What The Marketers Should Not Do?

 Don’t Exploit The Situation

 Many instances of certain individuals trying to exploit the fear of people have surfaced in the last few weeks.
-Supplies across the world are running low, and some marketers buy them and resell the same at 5-10 times higher price.
+Supplies across the world are running low, and some marketers buy them and resell the same at 5-10 times higher prices.
 Do not exploit the coronavirus pandemic to earn a quick buck.
 Even if a brand makes some extra bucks, it will not last long as customers will not return to it once the pandemic is over.
 Also, if a brand has nothing to offer in the current scenario, it is recommended that they refrain from posting anything at all.
-The beer company, Corona, chose not to talk about the COVID – 19 pandemic at all.
+The beer company, Corona, chose not to talk about the COVID – 19 pandemics at all.

 Don’t Eliminate Paid Advertising Completely

-Every brand is re-evaluating their digital marketing strategies.
+Every brand is re-evaluating its digital marketing strategies.
 Even in times of crisis, there are hidden opportunities.
-If a brand completely abandons paid advertising, they will be left behind when things start getting back to normal.
+If a brand completely abandons paid advertising, it will be left behind when things start getting back to normal.
 The logic behind it is quite simple.
 Right now, people are spending time online more than ever.
 They are still looking for products and services.
 So, instead of putting a halt to all paid advertising, find out the most effective ones and channel the resources in that direction.
 The current global lockdown is also the perfect time to go creative.
 Check out the creative campaigns of other brands for inspiration.

 Don’t Ignore Social Media Platforms

-The newsfeed are lined up with coronavirus news across the globe.
+The newsfeed is lined up with coronavirus news across the globe.
 The brands can interrupt this news cycle by publishing relevant and timely posts about the brand.
 As social distancing has reduced the possibility of any physical contact, people are turning towards social media platforms to stay connected with their loved ones.
 So, this could be an excellent opportunity for brands to increase their following through these platforms.
 If it is not an essential supplies brand, the social media posts will make sure that the brand is not forgotten, and people will return to it once normal life resumes.